|MapGazer – Using Tracks|

 A track is a recording of the places where a GPS (Global Positioning System) device or smartphone with a GPS receiver has been (e.g., the path taken for a walk).
 Tracks are recorded in GPX (Global Positions eXchange format) files.

 To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
 This will open a dialog which you can use to select the GPX file to open.
-Any marks (tracks, routes, waypoints, and areas) in the file will then immediately be shown on the map (you may have to change or zoom the map, or move it, for the marks to be in view).
+Any marks (tracks, routes, waypoints, etc.) in the file will then immediately be shown on the map (you may have to change or zoom the map, or move it, for the marks to be in view).

 Depending on the source of the GPX file, tracks may have a default (golden) colour or may have a colour that was selected at the time of recording.
 The example shown on the right comprises a track and two waypoints.